-The Group's financial liabilities include trade payables, retention monies payables, other payables and accruals, and an amount due to the Remaining Group.
+The Group's financial liabilities include trade payables, retention monies payable and other payables and accruals.

 Subsequent measurement

 The subsequent measurement of financial liabilities depends on their classification as follows:

 Loans and borrowings

 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost, using the effective interest rate method unless the effect of discounting would be immaterial, in which case they are stated at cost.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the effective interest rate amortisation process.